kendrickchibueze/SQL-WhatsAppDB-Model/README.md

 * **One-to-many** relationship between **Users table and Messages table**, where one user can participate in many messages.

-* **Many-to-many** relationship between **Users table and Contacts table**, where one user can have many contacts, and one contact can belong to many users.
+* **One-to-many** relationship between **Users table and Contacts table**, where one user can have many contacts, and one contact can belong to many users.

 * **One-to-many** relationship between **Messages table and Group Members table**, where one message conversation can be responded by many group members.